Neosoulink/friendly-video-chat-nodejs/README.md

 ## Face detection

-> 🔖 Actually face detection have some issues and it's not yet fixed
+> 🔖 Presently face detection have some issues and it's not yet fixed

 Go to ``public/js/videoChatClient.js`` and uncomment ``(UNCOMMENT HERE)`` section.